 Studying Latin at Cobham Hall, students are challenged to not only develop translation skills and fluency, but also explore original and unadapted texts, learning about the context within which they were written.
 Students develop a solid foundation for further linguistic study along with the necessary skills for interpretation, analysis of diverse themes and essay-writing techniques.

-As the basis of so many modern European languages, Latin provides excellent insight into the other languages offered at Cobham Hall, such as French and Spanish.
-All students study Latin in Years 7, 8 and 9 and follow the Cambridge Latin Course.
-This introduces basic grammar and translation skills alongside cultural and historical topics, such as Roman theatre, the baths, gladiators, the eruption of Vesuvius before we travel to Roman Britain and Alexandria.
+As the basis of so many modern European languages, Latin provides excellent insight into the other languages offered at Cobham Hall.
+Students have the opportunity to study Latin in Years 8 and 9, when they choose two languages from French, Spanish and Latin.
+They follow the Cambridge Latin Course, which introduces basic grammar and translation skills alongside cultural and historical topics, such as Roman theatre, the baths, gladiators, the eruption of Vesuvius before we travel to Roman Britain and Alexandria.
 Students translate stories which cover topics such as a trip to the Roman baths or murder plots from Latin into English.
 At the end of Years 8 and 9, students also learn about Greek/Roman mythology, read about the Iliad, Odyssey and the Aeneid and learn about other famous myths in the Classical world.

 Years 10 and 11: GCSE